Death registration

 • A passport expired more than three years ago should be supported by a Sworn Affidavit explaining the circumstances and the reasons for the late renewal.
 A Sworn Affidavit is to be signed by the applicant in the presence of the Consular Officer.

-Indian citizens living in the jurisdiction of Embassy of India, Tashkent are advised to use the new portal https://portal5.passportindia.gov.in/ External website that opens in a new window henceforth for availing Passport Services.
+Indian citizens living in the jurisdiction of Embassy of India, Tashkent are advised to use the new portal https://portal5.passportindia.gov.in/ henceforth for availing Passport Services.

 All applications are required to be completed online.
 Procedure is as follows:

-Applicants are required to do onetime registration at https://portal5.passportindia.gov.in/ External website that opens in a new window (Passport Seva at Indian Embassies and Consulates) and create a USER ID.
+• Applicants are required to do one-time registration at https://portal5.passportindia.gov.in/ and create a USER ID.

-Affix photo at the designated place.
-(Signatures are required to affixed before the Submission Officer of VFS.)
+• Affix photo at the designated place.
+(Signatures are required to be affixed before the Consular Officer of Embassy.)

-Submit the print out along with required documents and prescribed fee at EOI, Tashkent.
+• Submit the print out along with required documents here and prescribed fee at EOI, Tashkent.

 SEPARATE PASSPORTS TO MINOR CHILDREN: